ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Stable Diffusion was one of multiple text-to-image generation models to generate widespread public attention on the advancements of artificial intelligence and machine learning.
-Something about previous architectures, success of transformer for nlp and other ml tasks.
-Parallel to sucess of diffusion models for image generation.
-Now, shift to multimodal models.
+Similar to the rise of the transformer architecture for natural language processing tasks, Previous image synthesis architectures included [GANs](https://arxiv.org/pdf/1605.05396.pdf), [RNNs](https://arxiv.org/pdf/1502.04623.pdf), and autoregressive modeling which [multiple](https://arxiv.org/pdf/2102.12092.pdf) [companies](https://arxiv.org/pdf/2206.10789.pdf) favored.
+However, the performance of diffusion models in zero-shot applications as well as their efficiency operating in the latent space, led to latent diffusion models becoming the eminent architecture for text-to-image generation tasks.
+Their compatibility with natural language, image, and audio prompts (cross-attention was pivotal) led to the multimodality of machine learning applications as they became more successful with a variety of tasks.

 # Architecure